SOCIAL SIGNALPLAYBOOK

 What role does digital accessibility play in e-commerce growth?

-Digital accessibility is crucial as it ensures that e-commerce platforms are usable by all individuals, including those with disabilities.
-This inclusivity not only broadens the customer base but also enhances brand reputation and customer loyalty.
+Digital accessibility ensures that all consumers, including those with disabilities, can access online shopping platforms, which broadens the customer base and enhances brand loyalty.

 Works Cited & Evidence